 Requests will be approved only in extenuating circumstances, and where the supporting documentation satisfies the Faculty Office.
 Travel or holiday commitments are not normally acceptable reasons for the reschedule of an in-person assessment.

-What should I do if I experience an unexpected medical condition or injury leading up to an in-person assessment, and require special provisions to complete the task?Students experiencing a short-term or unexpected medical condition or injury which may impact their ability when completing an in-person assessment task, and who therefore require special provisions, need to inform Faculty Office as soon as practicable.
+What should I do if I experience an unexpected medical condition or injury leading up to an in-person assessment, and require special provisions to complete the task?Students experiencing a short-term or unexpected medical condition or injury which may impact their ability when completing an in-person assessment task, and who therefore require special provisions, need to inform the Faculty Office as soon as practicable.
 The Faculty Office will determine what special provisions, if any, will be provided or if a reschedule would be appropriate.

 What can I do if I believe there is some error in the mark I received for my assessment?Students may request a re-mark of their assessment task.
 Students who are seeking a re-mark should initially discuss their mark with the relevant Unit Coordinator and/or lecturer.
 If the Unit Coordinator agrees that an error has occurred in the calculation of the mark, this may be corrected by the Unit Coordinator without the need for a formal review.